MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 |Data Lake Storage Gen1|Contributor|
 |SQL Server|CREATE, UPDATE, and INSERT|

-For more information, see **Authentication and authorization** in [Azure Storage external tables](../external-tables-azurestorage-azuredatalake.md#authentication-and-authorization) or [SQL Server external tables](../external-sql-tables.md#authentication-and-authorization).
+For more information, see [Azure Storage external tables](../external-tables-azurestorage-azuredatalake.md#authentication-and-authorization) or [SQL Server external tables](../external-sql-tables.md#authentication-and-authorization).

 ## 6 - Create the continuous export job

-Now, you can create a continuous export job with managed identity authentication.
+To create a continuous export job with managed identity authentication, use the [.create-or-alter continuous-export](create-alter-continuous.md) command with the `managedIdentity` property.

-To do so, create the job with the [.create-or-alter continuous-export](create-alter-continuous.md) command, and set the `managedIdentity` property using the relevant syntax:
+To specify the `managedIdentity` property, use the relevant syntax:

-* For a system-assigned managed identity, use `managedIdentity=system`.
+* System-assigned managed identity: `managedIdentity=system`.
-* For a user-assigned managed identity, use `managedidentity=<objectId>` in which `<objectId>` is the object ID of the user-assigned managed identity.
+* User-assigned managed identity: `managedidentity=<objectId>`.

 ## Next steps